The origin of the dance belt is lost in the annals of history.

 The one advantage the 5" waistband had was that they had excellent back and abdominal support when doing lifts.

 Doctor Dancebelt has no idea when the model just described came onto the scene, but it dates back at least to the 1930s and possibly all the way back to Nijinsky's time.
 Virtually every old ballet book that discusses male dancewear has a picture or description of a dance belt, with the warning to "wear the wide part in front".
 One famous dancer's book, describing his childhood in a small town in Texas, recalls receiving his first dance belt by mail order and putting it on backwards.
-That would be pretty hard to do with a modern thong!
+That would be pretty hard to do with a modern pouch and thong design!

 The late 1970s marked a period of advancing fabric technologies, resulting in experimentation and new dance belt designs.
 Modern 6-way stretch fabrics such as Lycra enabled manufacturers to try to find more comfortable yet effective alternatives.
 One of the first was old line dance belt maker Les Steinhardt, who replaced the canvas "hammock" with stretch nylon.
 The waistband sides remained wide industrial elastic.